RKVV EVV

 EVV Echt, an abbreviation for Echter Voetbal Vereniging Echt, is an association football club from Echt-Susteren, Netherlands.
 Its colours are blue and white.

-The club was founded on 26 June 1926 and plays in the Vierde Divisie; the fifth tier of the Dutch football pyramid.
+The club was founded on 26 June 1926 and plays in the Derde Divisie; the fourth tier of the Dutch football pyramid.
 They were one of the teams to participate in the first season of the newly established Topklasse league in 2010–11.

 History

 Early years

 The history of the sports club started in 1908, when the club EVV Sparta was founded.
 In 1925, this club went bankrupt.
 A year after EVV Sparta went bankrupt, EVV Echt was founded.
 The club was founded in the former Oranjehotel on the Jodenstraat.
 The first game was played on 24 October 1926, as EVV lost 2–4 to Helden.

 In 1931, EVV won a championship for the first time.
 The club also moved to the Nieuwe Markt.
 Success was again achieved in 1940.
 The "Baron de Vexela Coupe" was won by EVV.
 During the war years, hardly any football was played, and EVV played in the so-called "Emergency Competition".